Welcome to GermanPinschers.com's

 - Elbows: Correctly fitting, turning neither in nor out.

 - Forearm: Strongly developed and well muscled.
-Completely straight seen from the front and the side.
+Completely straight seen

 - Carpal joint: Strong and firm.

 - Pastern: Strong and slightly springy.
-Seen from the front, vertical, seen from the side, slightly sloping towards the ground.
+Seen from the front, vertical, seen

-- Forefeet: Short and round, toes well-knit and arched (cat feet), pads resistant, nails short, black and strong.
+- Forefeet: Short and round, toes well-knit and arched (cat feet), pads resistant,

-Standing obliquely when seen from the side, standing parallel, but not close together, when seen from the rear.
+Standing obliquely when seen from the side, standing parallel, but not

 - Upper thigh: Moderately long, broad, strongly muscled.